pozetiv4iks/telegramMiniApp/README.md

 ## Deployment

-### Vercel
+### Cloudflare Pages

-The project is pre-configured for Vercel deployment:
+The project is optimized for Cloudflare Pages deployment:

 1. Push to GitHub
-2. Connect to Vercel
+2. Connect to Cloudflare Pages
 3. Deploy automatically

 ### Manual Deployment

-1. Build the project: `yarn build`
+1. Build the project: `npm run build`
 2. Upload the `dist` folder to your hosting provider

 ## Development